COVERAGE AREA and macrothesis

 In addition, progressives and climate activists appear to looking beyond market-based measures in favor of stricter regulatory modalities that could deliver more certain, more immediate impacts.
 Even if no federal law passes, the Select Committee could reactivate state-level climate debate (and fracking and flaring debate, too) by spotlighting mid-continent producing states led by incoming Democrat Governors with new statehouse majorities.
 Meanwhile, in green-leaning, Democrat-led coastal states, we see a second wave of carbon pricing programs under consideration, particularly in the transportation sector.

-A comprehensive understanding of energy trends requires a look beyond supply and demand.
-The U.S. may not have any state-owned energy companies, but political leaders and regulators influence economic outcomes all the way from the mine mouth to the smoke stack and from the wellhead to gas pump.
-Our U.S. policy coverage seeks to identify, deconstruct and model relevant decision processes by looking at everything from macro-level political trends to politician-specific economic incentives.
+A comprehensive understanding of energy market dynamics requires a view beyond supply and demand.
+The U.S. may not have any state-owned energy companies, but political leaders and regulators influence economic outcomes all the way from the mine mouth to the smokestack and from the wellhead to the gas pump.
+Our coverage looks at everything from macro-level political trends to politician-specific economic incentives.
 Our annual Energy Policy by the Numbers survey provides clients with our analytical tool set, including comprehensive, economic and political dashboards with state- and district-level granularity.
 We incorporate these tools into all of our research, including as-needed notes, reports and flash blasts regarding key U.S. policy or political issues.
-In addition, our periodic Macro Energy Briefing for upstream investors tracks key themes, contextualizes recent developments and outlines our forward-looking projections of relevant economic and policy trends.
+In addition, our soon-to-be-released, new quarterly product, Themes, Trends and Discontinuities, will contextualize recent developments and outline our forward-looking projections of relevant economic and policy outcomes.